Table Of Contents

 - Delete (the delete key or del numeric keypad key) to delete the selected component.

-- Copy (command-c, Copy main menu item, or click-hold menu) to copy the selected component.
+- Copy (command-c, Copy main menu item, or select-hold menu) to copy the selected component.

-- Paste (command-v, Paste main menu item, or click-hold menu) to paste the selected component.
+- Paste (command-v, Paste main menu item, or select-hold menu) to paste the selected component.

-- Cut (command-x, Cut main menu item, or click-hold menu) to cut the selected component.
+- Cut (command-x, Cut main menu item, or select-hold menu) to cut the selected component.

-- Click-hold on a selection to bring up the click-hold menu of options.
+- Select-hold on a selection to bring up the Component drop-down menu of operations.

 It should be noted that if you select only one column or row of data (with a click) then that column or row is extended with a subsequent paste.
 However, if you shift-click an interval of columns or rows then the subsequent paste wraps over the rectangular cell selection.